 - Marketing your landscaping business

 It takes a lot of guts to be your own boss.
-Often, one of the first hurdles for landscapers starting a business is thinking that there isn’t enough work or there’s already too many landscaping businesses.
-Think again.
+Often, one of the first hurdles for landscapers starting a business is thinking that there isn’t enough work or there are already too many landscaping businesses.
+Don't fall into this trap.

 A landscaping business can be lucrative for many reasons.
 There are plenty of homeowners who don’t have the time, energy or skills to take care of their gardens.
 Not everyone is born with a green thumb or can manage the heavy labour that’s involved — but you can...so let's get started.

 If you’ve already done some research, then you’ll know you need to write a business plan.
 Writing a business plan takes a little time but it’s worth it – we promise!
 Lots of problems can be avoided by going through this exercise.
 You want to start your business on the right foot – and a business plan is the best way to do that.
 Building the foundation of your business will help you get clear on your goals and how to achieve them, as well as more practical things around how you finance and market your enterprise.